Charles Lee (Australian politician): Political career

 Retiring from his business, Lee was elected to the New South Wales Legislative Assembly seat of Tenterfield uncontested on 20 November 1884, when the previous member, Henry Parkes, resigned.
-Joining the Free Trade Party in 1887, Lee aligned himself with rural issues and rights of landowners, eventually joining the Farmers and Settlers Association.
+Joining the Free Trade Party in 1887, Lee aligned himself with rural issues and rights of landowners, eventually joining the Farmers' and Settlers' Association of New South Wales.
 Australian Town and Country reported: "In his electorate he has been always associated with the progress of local institutions.
 He is a not frequent speaker in Parliament; but when he does speak, he is brief, effective and to the point."

 On 7 December 1893 Lee carried an adjournment motion in Parliament which censured the Attorney General Edmund Barton and the Minister for Justice Richard O'Connor for their acceptance of private legal briefs to act against New South Wales Government Railways, leading to their resignation and the prorogation of the parliament.
 On 27 August 1898, Lee rose to become Minister of Justice in the Free Trader government of George Reid, introducing prison libraries, lights in prison cells and nightdresses for female prisoners.
 He served in this capacity until his promotion on 3 July 1899 as the Secretary for Public Works.
 He served in this capacity only briefly when on 13 September 1899, Reid's government fell to William Lyne's Protectionists.
 He sat on the royal commission on city railway extension in 1897.